We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What you can do

-Follow the package directions or ask for your doctor’s advice when using antihistamines and decongestants.
-Only take them for as long as needed to control your sinus symptoms.
-Don’t take nasal decongestants for more than three days at a time.
-Using them for too long can cause rebound congestion.
+It’s recommended to follow the package directions or ask for your doctor’s advice when using antihistamines and decongestants.
+Only take them for as long as needed to manage your sinus symptoms.

 Because you breathe in through your nose and mouth, these organs are most vulnerable to injury from toxins in the air.
 Chemicals and pollution can contribute to rhinitis, sinusitis, and other conditions that cause a burning nose.